 Revel says it has $90M offer to buy closed casino

 Revel opened a little more than two years ago amid high hopes of turning around Atlantic City's struggling casino market.
 But the $2.4 billion resort shut down on Sept.
-2 and about 3,000 employees were left out of work after it failed to find a buyer before an earlier scheduled auction.
+2 after it failed to find a buyer before an earlier scheduled auction.